 How can I start a Roth IRA?

-Every online discount brokers offers Roth IRA accounts.
+Every online discount broker offers Roth IRA accounts.
 You can open one individually just like any other investment account.
 And you can have multiple accounts.

 Once created, can I move my Roth IRA from one broker to another?